venom1270/AdventOfCode-2023/README.md

 Naive solution is very easy and is sufficient for part 1, but part 2 is a more advanced interval optimization problem which I will do sometime later.
 EDIT 13.12.2023: Completed part 2!
 I feel great because after the test case started working, I just blindly put it through the real input and it worked first try! 😎

+### Day 6

+Done in about 15 minutes.
+Was part 2 supposed to be some sort of optimization problem?
+I didn't change anything from part 1 naive solution and the answer was calculated in about 1 second. 😅